Tusamarco/benchmarktools/docs/HOW_TO_BUILD_the_environmnt.md

 drwxr-x---  6 mysql mysql 4096 Nov 23 16:27 test-tpcc-ps834
 ```
 That contains already few MySQL instances ready to go.
+To use them, COPY the content inside the `/opt/mysql_instance/` directory.
+To do so will have 2 positive effects:
+1. You will keep an original copy of the data, tha will allow you to perform multiple tests starting always from the same consistent point.
+2. The test will be executed running locally and not from an EBS.

+Inside each directory you will find a `./start & ./stop` command, use them to start/stop the instance.

 ### Testing code

 We have three main tests:
 - Ingest
 - Sysbench